LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Quinn/Jasper Shatterborne.md

 ##### Description
-Chestnut hair inches on top and shaved sides, your Genasi possesses a striking and unique hairstyle.
+Chestnut hair
 The hair is artfully styled into a long braided high-set tail, which adds an element of elegance and practicality to their overall appearance.

 Complementing their distinctive hairstyle is their warm golden skin, evoking a radiant glow akin to sunlight filtering through the foliage of a dense forest.
 Their earthy complexion exudes a natural charm and hints at a deep connection with the elements.